Lower Stondon: Domesday Entry

 The Domesday Book has two entries for Lower Stondon.

 In Folio 209 Bedfordshire, Section Roman VIII, The Land of St Benedict of Ramsey, Clifton Hundred it says:

 In [Lower and Upper] Stondon the same abbot [of St Benedict] holds half a hide.
 There is land for half a plough, and there is [half a plough].
 This land belongs and belonged to the Demesne of the church of St Benedict.
 It is worth 15s.

 In Folio 209 Bedfordshire, Section Roman LV, The Land of the Wife of Ralph Taillebois, Clifton Hundred it says:

 In [Lower and Upper] Stondon Engeler holds 2½ hides of Azelina.
 There is land for 2½ ploughs.
 In Demesne [are] 2 ploughs; and 3 bordars with half a plough.
 There are 2 slaves [and] meadow for 2½ ploughs.
 It is worth 60s; when received, 40s; TRE £4.
 Wulfmær, of Eaton Socon, a thegn of King Edward, held this land; and there were 5 soak men, men of the same Wulfmær, and they could give and sell [their land] to whom they wished.

+Second World War

+On the afternoon of Friday 26 September 1940 a single German bomber attacked, and 9 high explosive bombs were dropped, and two semi-detached houses were destroyed.
+Eleven people were killed by the Luftwaffe in the whole of Bedfordshire, excluding Luton.